-Since the release of NQF's attribution report in 2017, CMS has begun implementing the cost domain of the Merit-Based Incentive Payment System, highlighting the need to ensure clinician cost measures include appropriate attribution models.12 At the same time, alternative payment models continue to proliferate, and CMS continues to approve additional advanced alternative payment models as part of the Quality Payment Program.
+Since the release of NQF's attribution report in 2017, CMS began implementing the cost domain of the Merit-Based Incentive Payment System, highlighting the need to ensure clinician cost measures include appropriate attribution models.12 At the same time, alternative payment models continue to proliferate, and CMS continues to approve additional advanced alternative payment models as part of the Quality Payment Program.
+Moreover, CMS began testing an attestation process whereby patients can designate the clinician they believe is accountable for their care.
 Finally, CMS continues to look to quality measurement as the foundation of a system built on value.
 CMS recently announced its goal of empowering patients to be active consumers and foster competition based on quality.13 At the same time, CMS noted the need to decrease provider burden and streamline the quality measurement enterprise.
 Attribution is the critical foundation to all of these health system goals.